TajkirHossen-14/MarkVault/README.md

 ## 📜 License

 Licensed under the [MIT License](LICENSE).
-Geist and JetBrains Mono have their respective SIL Open Font Licenses included in `assets/fonts/`.
+Geist and JetBrains Mono have their respective SIL Open Font Licenses included in `Assets/Fonts/`.

 <div align="center">

-**MarkVault — your links, finally organized.**
+**MarkVault – Your links, finally organized.**

 Built to stay useful.
 Designed to stay yours.